Introduction goes here

 5

-Letters of general attorney in England for one year for Thomas Peverel, who is setting out to Gascony in the king's service, nominating John Peverel and John Giffard alternately.
+Letters of general attorney in England for one year for Thomas Peverel , who is going to Gascony in the king's service, nominating John Peverel and John Giffard alternately.

 6

-Letters of general attorney in England for one year for Richard Sergeaux, junior, who is setting out to the same place, nominating John Tremaine Tremaen and John Penrose Penros alternately.
+Letters of general attorney in England for one year for Richard Sergeaux, the younger , who is going to the same place, nominating Tremaen John Tremaine and Penros John Penrose alternately.

 The same David received the attorneys.